taupiqueur/batch/docs/manual.md

 Specifies the editor to use.

-Default is fetch from the `EDITOR` environment variable.
+Default is fetch from the `VISUAL` environment variable, then the `EDITOR` environment variable, and then the default chosen at compile time, which is usually `vi`.

 ###### `-f <command>`
 ###### `--filter=<command>`